smart-edge-open/edgeservices/scripts/ansible/build_server/README.md

 The purpose of the scripts available in this folder is to automate the process of build server setup, its services configuration, binaries compilation and in general - automate most common manual operations operator would have to carry out manually step by step when setting up build server.

 Scripts available here will download needed packages from defined repositories, resolve dependencies, configure services, build binaries or build Docker images.
-Instead of running separate commands, operator will run only two specific scripts.
+Instead of running separate commands, operator will run only three specific scripts.
 The scripts invoke commands from yaml files that are then processed by Ansible automation platform.
 Make sure to read given NOTES below and troubleshooting section.

 ### Prerequisites
 Before running any script provided, please make sure that the following requirements are already met:
-- server is running CentOS 7.5 18.10 release (minimal install is fine; no GUI is needed)
+- server is running CentOS 7.5 18.10 release (minimal install recommended; no GUI is needed)
-- connection to the internet is available (mostly TCP ports 80 and 443)
+- connection to the internet is available (TCP ports 21, 80 and 443)
 - if proxy is used, make sure that it is set up correctly before running any further scripts (see chapter 3.)
 - operating system software is up to date (run yum update before running any script)
 - root account is required (each script requires root permissions)